Welcome to Year 6!

 6. In Purple Mash there are extension activities each day.
 These are not compulsory.
 You may complete these AFTER you have finished your timetabled work for the day if you would like to.

 7. Under each day of the week you will find a link to an end of day story for you to enjoy.
-Click on 'Class Story' on the plan
+Click on 'End of Day Story' on the plan or on the page.

 You MUST watch the pre-recorded lesson where provided BEFORE you attempt any of the work set.
 This will give you the opportunity to hear extra instructions, see real examples and for you to go at your own pace through them so you can re-watch or pause.
 The pre-recorded videos are added to the plan as a hyperlink, the text will appear blue on the planning page and when you right-click on it it will take you to the correct webpage.